 With the LLS Heath ManagerTM mobile app, you can use your phone to track side effects, medication, food and hydration.
-You can set up reminders to take medications, to eat, and to drink water throughout the day.
-You can also share the information with your doctor to identify patterns and develop strategies to help manage mouth and throat symptoms.
+You can also share the information with your doctor.
 Visit www.LLS.org/HealthManager to download.

 Questions To Ask Your Healthcare Team